 Christy Martinez-Garcia Short Bio

-Christy Martinez-Garcia attended Texas Tech University and was named a Ronal E. McNair Scholar.
-In 1997, she received a Bachelor of Arts Degree in Public Relations and Marketing from Texas Tech University where she also attended graduate school at Texas Tech.
-And is currently pursuing a Master’s Degree at Wayland Baptist University.
+During college, she was named a Ronal E. McNair Scholar.
+In 1997, she received a Bachelor of Arts Degree in Public Relations and Marketing from Texas Tech University where she also attended graduate school, as well as at Wayland Baptist University.

-She worked for the National Council of La Raza in Washington, D.C., as Assistant Director of Public Information overseeing national media activities.
+She worked for the National Council of La Raza (UnidosUS) in Washington, D.C. as Assistant Director of Public Information overseeing national media activities.
 She continued as a pr/marketing consulting, specializing in the Latino Market.

-Ms. Martinez is the publisher and owner of Latino Lubbock Magazine, which averages about 100,000 readers monthly and can be found in Lubbock and 23 rural communities.
-She created the publication in 2006 to centralize bilingual information, and as a tool for dialogue and understanding for Lubbock.
+In 2006, she returned to her hometown and founded Latino Lubbock Magazine, which averages about 100,000 readers monthly and can be found in Lubbock and 28 rural communities.
+She created the publication to centralize bilingual information and as a tool for dialogue and understanding for Lubbock.
 In January 2021, Latino Lubbock Magazine celebrated its 15th year of printing, as well as propelled its digital presence.

-Christy is involved on several boards, committees and organizations.
+Christy is involved on several boards, committees, and organizations.
 (See below for current)